Miltage/werewolf/README.md

 ## License

-All parts of Barebones are free to use and abuse under the MIT license.
+All parts of this generator are free to use and abuse under the MIT License.